 Do you need a license to sell on Etsy?

-No. The platform is pretty intuitive so you will be asked to enter in some tax information and the rest is pretty hands-off.
+No. The platform is pretty intuitive, so you will be asked to enter some tax information, and the rest is pretty hands-off.
 If you sell a certain amount in a calendar year, you will be sent a 1099 tax form in January that you have to file along with your taxes.
-If you are already a licensed business you can select that upon signing up for your shop.
+If you are already a licensed business, you can select that upon signing up for your shop.

 What can I make and sell on Etsy?

 Pretty much anything!
 Etsy is a marketplace for handmade and vintage items.
 This means you can’t go buy a bunch of mass-produced items and try and re-sell them on Etsy.
 Items have to be created or designed by sellers.
 You can find crafts, bath and beauty products, toys, clothes, accessories, jewelry, home items, digital designs and more.